|

 Criminal Prosecution of Fake Silicosis Claims?

-Professor Lester Brickman, as quoted at PointOfLaw, raises the intriguing question of whether prosecuters may try to raise criminal charges against some of the plaintiffs' lawyers who were involved in generating fake silicosis claims.
+Professor Lester Brickman, as quoted at PointOfLaw, raises the intriguing question of whether prosecuters may try to raise criminal charges against some of the plaintiffs'

 7:43 am est